Lecturer: Foundations of Generative AI for Business Leadership

 Required Education and Experience:

-This position is specifically to teach onsite in San Diego, CA.
+This position is specifically to teach on-site in San Diego, CA.

 Materials needed for submission

-Cover letter highly preferred
+Cover letter is highly preferred

-If selected, candidates with international degrees may be required to submit a translation/degree evaluation from a NACES approved vendor.
+If selected, candidates with international degrees may be required to submit translation/ degree evaluations from NACES-approved vendors.

 Who We Are and Who We Serve